M85 fuel

-M85 is a fuel blending 85% methanol and 15% petrol.
+M85 is a fuel consisting of 85% methanol and 15% gasoline (petrol).
+It is a potential alternative to traditional gasoline and ethanol.
 M85 is similar to E85, but cannot be used in vehicles designed for E85.
-Although it is similar in composition, M85 isn't as well known as its ethanol counterpart.
+Although it is similar in composition, M85 is not as well known as its ethanol counterpart.
 Despite these issues, methanol is considered a viable alternative fuel as it contains high levels of hydrogen.